Free Online Educational Programs on School Threat Assessment

 What We Do

-New online educational programs are available for school use.
+Online educational programs are available for school use.
 These brief programs will help students, parents, and teachers understand the threat assessment process to prevent violence.

 Threat Assessment Research Publications